 This program stands out as one of the most flexible and affordable certificate programs in Massachusetts.
 Some key features include:

-Certificate courses will begin in summer ’25 and continue through the fall and spring.
+The following outlines the courses included in the certificate program.
 For your second course, you can choose between a Law Enforcement or Education focus.

 Restorative Justice in Law Enforcement